Check out these materials to teach a Peter Pan book unit including vocabulary.

 Peter Pan Book Unit

 Sir James Matthew Barrie first wrote Peter Pan as a play in 1904.
-The play was turned into the book Peter and Wendy in 1911 (later called Peter Pan), so it is now in public domain.
+The play was turned into the book Peter and Wendy in 1911 (later called Peter Pan).
+It is now in the public domain.
 There is no need to purchase a class set of books because the complete text will be added to the unit plans.

 Separate Skill and Chapter Posts

-Chapter posts will contain the following:
+Chapter posts contain the following: